God is Bigger than a Pandemic.

 “Let nothing disturb you,

 let nothing frighten you,

 all things are passing away;

 God never changes,

 God alone suffices.”

 In the midst of all these changes, we need to remember that some things never change!
-If you just got engaged during this difficult time, do not get stressed and do not get disappointed.
+If you just got engaged, do not get stressed and do not get disappointed.
 The wonderful news is that the love that brought you two together has not changed.
 The desire to start a family together has not changed and certainly God has not changed!

-Here is some practical advice to help you keep the focus on what is important.
+Here is some practical advice to help you keep the focus on what is important, and how to manage your engagement in these wild times.
 You will realize that these essential aspects of life have not been affected by the pandemic.

 Focus On God